alexjohnyoung/Medusa/README.md

 Once the Medusa console starts, you'll be presented with a main menu.
 Follow the on-screen instructions to navigate through different features.

 For specific features:

-- TikTok Video Handling: Choose the 'Download Videos' option and provide necessary details.
+**TikTok Video Handling**: Choose the 'Download Videos' option and provide necessary details.

-- Posting: Go to the 'Posting' option for options relating to video uploads
+**Posting**: Go to the 'Posting' option for options relating to video uploads

-- Job Automation: Under 'Jobs', manage all your running or scheduled tasks.
+**Job Automation**: Under 'Jobs', manage all your running or scheduled tasks.

-- Proxy Management: Navigate to 'Proxy Management' from the main menu and follow on-screen instructions.
+**Proxy Management**: Navigate to 'Proxy Management' from the main menu and follow on-screen instructions.

-- Settings & Accounts: Modify your settings or manage your TikTok profiles seamlessly.
+**Settings & Accounts**: Modify your settings or manage your TikTok profiles seamlessly.

 To exit Medusa, simply choose the 'Exit' option from the main menu or press CTRL+C.

 ## Contribution: